Abdullah007bajwa/Stella-TheChatbot/README.md

 ## 🤝 Contributing

-Join the development of Stella!
-Whether you spot an issue or have a new feature idea, we welcome your contributions through issues or pull requests.
-Let’s enhance Stella together!
+We welcome contributions!
+Whether you spot an issue or have a fantastic new feature idea, please submit an issue or create a pull request.
+Let's build Stella together!

 ---